What's on this page?

 The statuses are:

 - unregistered – they’ve not started or not completed their registration.
-Tell them to register on ucas.com, and verify their account using the activation link in the verification email they will be sent.
+Tell them to register on ucas.com, and verify their email address – to do this ask them to enter the unique code from the verification email we sent

 - unverified – they’ve started the registration process but not verified their email address.
-Tell them to verify their account using the activation link in the verification email they were sent when they registered.
+Tell them to enter the unique code from the verification email we sent them when they registered – if the code has expired they’ll need to sign in and request a new verification code

 Staff members must be ‘verified’ to access the adviser portal.